Kingdom of Burundi: European contacts and German domination

 The first European explorers to reach Burundi were Richard Francis Burton and John Hanning Speke in 1858, followed by Henry Morton Stanley and David Livingstone in 1871.
+Mwezi IV of Burundi was wary of the Europeans, resisting initial attempts by Christian missionaries to proselytize the population.
+When three Christian missionaries of the Catholic White Fathers came to the state in 1881, they were murdered.
 In 1890, Burundi was assigned to the German colonial empire as part of German East Africa, but was not effectively occupied or controlled by the colonial power.
+Mwezi IV initially refused to acknowledge German rule, and demonstratively rejected outside influences, even including cotton clothing.
 Besides establishing a military post in the area in 1896, Germany mainly opted to rule indirectly through the mwami, alternating between strengthening and limiting the power of the Burundian monarchy.
-In 1912, German colonial resident Erich von Langenn-Steinkeller moved the seat of the German administration from Usumbura to Gitega, close to the traditional heartland of the Burundian monarchy.
+In 1899, a Christian mission station was founded at Mugera, a traditionally holy location and site of the royal necropolis, despite Mwezi IV's protests.